-Yeah, no and no. Calendula and marigolds are two very different plants, and trying to substitute one for the other is a one-way path for nothing but regret.
-I personally blame all the confusion on whoever it was that first thought a good alternate name for calendula would be ‘pot marigold’.
+Calendula and marigolds are two very different plants, and trying to substitute one for the other isn’t advised.
+I personally blame all the confusion on whoever it was that first thought a good alternate name for calendula would be ‘pot marigold’!

 At A Glance